peterhinch/micropython-nano-gui/README.md

 # 4. Device drivers

+Device drivers capable of supporting `nanogui` can be extremely simple: see the `drivers/sharp/sharp.py` for a minimal example.

-For a driver to support `nanogui` it must be subclassed from `framebuf` and provide `height` and `width` bound variables defining the display size in pixels.
-This is all that is required for monochrome drivers.
+For a driver to support `nanogui` it must be subclassed from `framebuf.FrameBuffer` and provide `height` and `width` bound variables being the display size in pixels.
+This, and a `show` method, are all that is required for monochrome drivers.

 For color drivers, to conserve RAM it is suggested that 8-bit color is used for the `framebuf`.
 If the hardware does not support this, conversion to the